kcerbas-kce/kcerbas-kce.github.io/index.md

 **Open Access (PDF):**  [https://doi.org/10.5281/zenodo.18508935](https://doi.org/10.5281/zenodo.18508935)

 ### Abstract (official)
-Newtonian cooling curve thermal analysis is widely employed to estimate latent heat and solid fraction during metal solidification.
-A fundamental limitation of conventional Newtonian baseline formulations is the neglect of the thermal capacity of the mold, an assumption that leads to significant errors when sand molds or high-thermal-mass molds are used.
-This study introduces a two-capacitive system baseline (TCSBL) that explicitly accounts for the coupled thermal capacities of both the metal and the mold.
-The method models the metal–mold system as a lumped two-capacitance problem using an electrical RC-circuit analogy, and an equivalent Taylor-expanded formulation of cooling rates.
-The resulting baseline can be directly applied to Newtonian cooling curve analysis without smoothing or differentiation of the experimental temperature data.
-Experimental validation was conducted using four pure metals (Al, Pb, Sn, and Zn).
-The proposed TCSBL reduces latent heat prediction errors from approximately 25–30% (classical Newtonian and dynamic baselines) to about 4%, demonstrating a substantial improvement in both accuracy and robustness.
-These results establish TCSBL as a new reference baseline for Newtonian thermal analysis of casting, particularly for applications involving molds with non-negligible thermal mass.
+Computer-aided cooling curve thermal analysis for the casting process is usually applied to predict the latent heat of transformation and the solid fraction.
+In this study, one of the important limitations of the Newtonian thermal analysis for the prediction of the latent heat was determined as the disregard of the thermal capacity of mold.
+Therefore, a new baseline technique, two-capacitive system baseline (TCSBL), was developed by taking the thermal capacity of the mold into account.
+This new method was modeled by considering the analogy between RC circuits and the metal–mold thermal capacitance system.
+It was improved by a Taylor series expansion approach to express the cooling rates in terms of the metal and mold temperatures.
+Ten experiments with four types of pure metals were undertaken to compare the latent heat results of TCSBL with the Newtonian and Dynamic Baselines (NBL and DBL).
+The mean percentage error for the latent heat prediction of TCSBL, NBL, and DBL were calculated as 4.3, 29, and 24 %, respectively, in comparison with the literal value of the latent heats.

 ### Keywords
 Newtonian thermal analysis; Cooling curve analysis; Latent heat prediction; Solid fraction modeling; Casting; Thermal capacity of mold; Two-capacitive system baseline; Lumped capacitance model